-Holistic healthcare, by contrast—some of which dates back to some of the earliest parts of human history—implements healing from a view that is much broader.
-Holistic health care providers put the disorder, disease, or illness into the context of the full human experience, paying thought to the mind, body, and spirit.
+Holistic healthcare, by contrast—some of which dates back to some of the earliest parts of human history—implements healing from a much broader view.
+Holistic healthcare providers put the disorder, disease, or illness into the context of the entire human experience, paying thought to the mind, body, and spirit.

 According to the American Holistic Health Association (AHHA), holistic health practitioners also may differ from conventional health care practitioners in their focus on the positive.
 They frame illness as an opportunity and encourage unconditional love.
 They call on patients to evoke the healing power of positive emotions (love, hope, humor, etc.), to release the toxicity of negative emotions (shame, depression, prolonged fear, etc.), and to strive not just for lack of illness but for the highest quality of human experience.

 Medical doctors who wish to add more integrative approaches can pursue post-doctoral training to shift their careers into the realm of the holistic.
 Those interested in earning bachelor’s- and master’s-level degrees can also find many accredited degree programs that prepare them for a wide range of careers in holistic healthcare.
-There are even roles in holistic healthcare for those with no formal educational attainment at all.
+There are even roles in holistic healthcare for those without formal educational attainment.

 A license is required to practice acupuncture in most states, and the standard certification for licensure is administered by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM).
-In order to qualify for the NCCAOM credential in acupuncture, practitioners must have completed a three-year master’s degree that covers oriental medicine/acupuncture theory, biomedicine, communications, ethics, and practice management, among other areas.
+To qualify for the NCCAOM credential in acupuncture, practitioners must have completed a three-year master’s degree that covers oriental medicine/acupuncture theory, biomedicine, communications, ethics, and practice management, among other areas.

 A biofeedback practitioner assists patients in changing physiological activity, improving health, and optimizing physical performance by using sensor technologies to assess the respiratory system, heart rate variability, muscles, sweat glands, and temperature.

-Biofeedback practitioners use the measurements taken from devices like electrocardiographs (ECG), electromyographs (EMG), and electrodermographs (EDG) to understand which practices or interventions would be the most useful to a patient experiencing health struggles like excessive sweating, asthma, COPD, PTSD, high blood pressure and more.
+Biofeedback practitioners use the measurements taken from devices like electrocardiographs (ECG), electromyographs (EMG), and electrodermal graphs (EDG) to understand which practices or interventions would be the most useful to a patient experiencing health struggles like excessive sweating, asthma, COPD, PTSD, high blood pressure and more.

 Those providing biofeedback can become voluntarily certified by the Biofeedback Certification International Alliance (BCIA).
-Qualifying for entry-level certification requires biofeedback professionasl to have an earned BA/BS in a clinical health care discipline, completed a human anatomy and physiology course, completed a 42-hour (three-semester) biofeedback education program, and received 20 hours of practical training under a BCIA-approved mentor.
+Qualifying for entry-level certification requires biofeedback professionals to earn a BA/BS in a clinical health care discipline, complete a human anatomy and physiology course, complete a 42-hour (three-semester) biofeedback education program, and receive 20 hours of practical training under a BCIA-approved mentor.

-A chiropractor helps patients with the treatment of neuromuscular or spinal disorders via manual adjustments and manipulation of the spine.
-Chiropractors can help patients with disorders like back pain, cervicogenic headaches, coccydynia, myofascial pain, sciatica, herniated discs, piriformis syndrome, kyphosis, and more.
+A chiropractor helps patients treat neuromuscular or spinal disorders via manual adjustments and manipulation of the spine.
+Chiropractors can help patients with ailments like back pain, cervicogenic headaches, coccydynia, myofascial pain, sciatica, herniated discs, piriformis syndrome, kyphosis, and more.

-To become a chiropractor, a healthcare professional must earn a doctor of chiropractic (DC) degree, and then become licensed in the state in which they want to practice.
+To become a chiropractor, a healthcare professional must earn a doctor of chiropractic (DC) degree and then become licensed in the state where they want to practice.
 The simplest pathway to licensure is to complete a DC degree program accredited by the Council on Chiropractic Education (CCE).